lakiw/pcfg_cracker/docs/source/next_function.rst

     - E.g. 'Monkey' + '123'

-  - Sometimed you want to add context though.
+  - Sometimes you want to add context though.
 For example, create a password guess exactly 7 characters long.
-There are ways to designa PCFG to model these requirements and add some "context" if desired..
+There are ways to design a PCFG to model these requirements and add some "context" if desired..

 4. **Grammar**: This is a model.
 Much like how a sentence can be constructed, so can a password.
 The grammar is the model that is being used.